yashtrivedi1234/Contact-Api-With-Full-Authentication/README.md

 ## Testing
 - Use Thunder Client or Postman to test the API endpoints.
 - Include the JWT token in Authorization header for protected routes in the format:
+- Key: Authorization
+- Value: Login Token (You get when you successfully login)

 ⸻